wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

 ### Grading:

 Grading is an unfortunate necessity.
-Grades are based on the following:
+Grades are based on the following split.
+Please note the emphasis on homeworks and labs.
+You can get 60% of the grades just by finishing homework and labs on time.

 - Homework: 30%
 - 2 mid-terms and final (Oct.
 7, Nov.
 9, Dec 14): 30% total (10% each).